Lora prison camp

 The Lora prison camp was a prison camp in Split, Croatia.
 It was active from 1992 to 1997 with mainly Serbian residents of Split and prisoners of war being imprisoned throughout the Croatian War of Independence.
 The camp was the site of human rights abuses resulting in a controversial trial, acquittal, retrial and conviction of prison guards.
-Two inmates were killed over the course of its existence.

 Background

 In 1991, during the Croatian War of Independence, Yugoslav Federal JNA forces were forced to withdraw from Split and the Lora naval compound was occupied by Croatian forces.
 The naval compound was converted to a prison camp in 1992 to house both civilians and prisoners of war.

 Treatment of prisoners

 The camp prisoners were subjected to a variety of beating, torture and killings.
 Guards from the camp were sentenced for murdering and torturing prison inmates.
 Incidents of prison population being beaten with fists, boots, rubber hoses, batons, baseball bats, plumbing pipes, chains, electrical conductors, tortured by means of forcing of prisoners to eat live snails with the shell, to eat feathers of killed birds, orange peels, live frogs, worms; "Telephoning" – linking of certain parts of body of the prisoner: ears, sexual organs, temples, fingers of hands or toes, to the inducted electric current from the field telephone;

 forcing of prisoners to lick the toilet bowl and WC floor; forcing of prisoners to masturbate;

 hitting of prisoners on the testicles; forcing of prisoners to drink hot, muddy water with the spit of the prison guard;

 placing and tying of a metal barrel on the back of the prisoner and drumming on the barrel; hanging of the prisoner so that his hands are tied with cuff-links and suspended on metal bars of the doors; forcing of prisoners to drink urine;

 forcing of prisoners to have public sexual and in particular homosexual intercourse with each other;

 forcing of prisoner to eat half a kilogram of salt without any water;

 placing in the mouth of a prisoner of a pistol barrel with the threat of firing the pistol;

 forcing of prisoners to collect garbage in the prison camp courtyard with their mouths;

 "dancing kolo folk dance" – in the courtyard prisoners would form a circle, holding their hands, and the first one and the last one would be connected with electrodes on to the source of electric current;

 shaving of the prisoner without any water with a knife and forcing the prisoner to eat his own beard;

 forcing of prisoners to tend to grass or cut grass around the prison camp circle in the part which is covered with mines - appeared daily there, and it was one of the most notorious places of organized torture in present-day Croatia.

+According to the Serb National Council, over 1,100 detainees were held in the camp throughout its existence.
+Non-governmental agencies who have investigated the camp state that at least "several dozen" were killed while former detainees claim over 60 are missing.